EmilioPG13/EmilioPG13/README.md

 <details>
   <summary><h3>📖 My Coding Journey</h3></summary>
     <p>My interest in computers was sparked during my early years, largely due to the influence of my father's engagement with technology.
-The opportunity to learn a variety of tips and commands significantly elevated my user experience.</p>
+Learning tips, commands, and eventually how things worked under the hood only deepened that curiosity.</p>
-    <p>As a teenager, platforms like Tumblr piqued my curiosity, they offered users the ability to personalise their pages using HTML.
-Unbeknownst to me, this was my initial venture into the realm of web development.</p>
+    <p>As a teenager, platforms like Tumblr let me personalize pages with HTML — unknowingly, my first step into web development.
+That spark eventually grew into a full-stack bootcamp at DEV.F and a B.S. in Computer Science at IU International University.</p>
-    <p>In the years that followed, I found that learning to code was not as daunting as it seemed.
-This transitioned from a leisurely pursuit to a professional goal.
-Currently, I am ardently pursuing a career in the tech industry.</p>
+    <p>Today I build complete web applications — REST APIs, React frontends, database-backed systems — and I'm expanding into Data Science and AI tooling.
+I'm actively looking for a remote role in software development where I can keep growing and ship real products.</p>
 </details>